 Each Subfire would have a specific name, so directives could be given to them using Fluent.AI, a contextual speech-to-action software.
 Fluent.ai would learn the user’s commands—not the other way around—through high-dimensional acoustic matching.
 Specific tasks could thus be given to each of them if necessary, like ‘wait here’, ‘check this trail’, ‘get back to base camp’, etc.)

 The Subfire would be used first and foremost by national park personnel to complete the above mentioned task.
 However, the data collected by the Subfires in various parks across the country could also be analysed by researchers and used in their studies.
 The live video feed of wildlife could be also be used in TV documentaries and shared online by campers.

 Finally the Subfires could act as a series of repeating station for a mobile WiMax network or a cell/mesh network.
 This functionality would come in handy during periods of emergency making it possible to reach help rapidly simply with a Smartphone or the robots’ communication devices.

-The images of the Subfire concept were created by Abhishek Roy.
+The Subfire concept was imagined in July 2015 by Charles Bombardier and the images of were created by Abhishek Roy.
 Abhishek is the founder of Lunatic Koncepts, a start-up design lab based in India.
 Abhishek’s team also created the renderings for the Xoupir commuter bus and the Iruka outboard engine.